Ladies' Night by Jack Ketchum

 - Finished reading it on October 12, 2002

 - The book might be a bit old but it is still a good one.
 It's written by the same two guys who edited the Book of the Dead series in addition to a few novels themselves.
 I wasn't too sure what the book was going to be about when I started it but it quickly revealed itself as a good, old-fashioned vampire story, brought into modern times of course.
 For the most part, it follows Joseph Hunter who deals with a personal tragedy by making it his vendetta to find and stop the "Subway Psycho."
 We also follow Rudy: the "Subway Psycho" and a newly transformed vampire still learning what he can do.
 There was a little too much of the "lucky coincidences" where the characters just happen to be in the right spot to see the right event to figure out that X and Y really lead to Z; it was just a little too convenient.
 And I had a little bit of trouble keeping the characters straight as to who was who; there were too many of them and while some really stood out, some of the others just blended together.
 But considering that I think this was the first book they wrote, some minor things like that are expected.
 Overall the book is still a great read and one that I very much enjoyed.
 I would definitely recommend it over a lot of other garbage that is out there.
-Plus you can then read one of their later books like The Scream or better still Animals and track their evolution as writers.
+Plus you can then read one of their later books like THE SCREAM or better still ANIMALS and track their evolution as writers.

 Lisey's Story by Stephen King